lucasjoliveau/doc/en/developer/howtos/website_themes/theming.md

 ### Initialization

-An Odoo module is also a Python package with a `__init__.py` file containing import instructions for various Python files in the module.
+An Konvergo ERP module is also a Python package with a `__init__.py` file containing import instructions for various Python files in the module.
 This file can remain empty for now.

 ### Declaration

-An Odoo module is declared by its manifest file.
-This file declares a Python package as an Odoo module and specifies the module’s metadata.
+An Konvergo ERP module is declared by its manifest file.
+This file declares a Python package as an Konvergo ERP module and specifies the module’s metadata.
 It must at least contain the `name` field, which is always required.
 It usually contains much more information.